alljoyn/xmppconn/README.md

 You are now ready to connect the xmppconn service with the mobile app.

-Start the XMPP connector by typing _*sudo xmppconn*_ to see if the file is valid.
+Start the XMPP connector by typing *sudo xmppconn* to see if the file is valid.
 If the file isn't valid, the terminal will tell you that the xmppconn.conf file is not valid.
-If it is running without error you can stop it by pressing Ctrl+c.
+If it is running without error you can stop it by pressing Ctrl+C.

 ### Running as an AllJoyn Gateway Connector application